Table styles in Excel (Table of Contents)

-Step 2 – After preparing an excel table, click any cell from the table than under the ‘Design’ tab go to ‘Table Styles’ and choose any style which you prefer as your default table style.
+Step 2 – After preparing an excel table, click any cell from the table rather than under the ‘Design’ tab, go to ‘Table Styles’, and choose any style you prefer as your default table style.

-Step 3 – After selecting the particular table style according to your choice, Right click and select ‘Set As Default’ option.
+Step 3 – After selecting the particular table style according to your choice, Right-click and select the ‘Set As Default’ option.
 After this, your default table option is selected.

 Advantages of Table Style in Excel

-- Useful in cases where the user is presenting the data at any conference or presentation, and it should be easily read by the audience.
+- Useful in cases where the user is presenting the data at any conference or presentation, and the audience should easily read it.

-- In case, if you have manually highlighted the rows of the table or changed any formatting for the table and after you want to apply new table styles, the excel will keep the manually applied formatting in place.
-For this, you need to remove the existing formatting, by right-clicking on the styles and selecting ‘Apply and Clear Formatting’.
+- If you have manually highlighted the rows of the table or changed any formatting for the table and want to apply new styles, excel will keep the manually applied formatting in place.
+For this, you need to remove the existing formatting by right-clicking on the styles and selecting ‘Apply and Clear Formatting.

 - Excel also allows the user to create a custom table style of the user’s choice.

-- The most useful feature of table styles is the preview option, which allows users to preview their preferred style options.
+- The most useful feature of this is the preview option, which allows users to preview their preferred style options.

-- Also, the user can apply the table styles without creating the excel table by simply going to the ‘Table Tools’ tab, then on the Design option and then selecting ‘Convert to Range’ option.
+- Also, the user can apply the table without creating the excel table by simply going to the ‘Table Tools’ tab, then on the Design option, and then selecting the ‘Convert to Range’ option.

-This has been a guide to Table styles in Excel.
-Here we discuss the Table styles in Excel and how to use the Table styles in Excel along with practical examples and downloadable excel template.
+This has been a guide to Table styles.
+Here we discuss the Table styles in Excel and how to use the Table styles in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –